stefandesu/goe-mensa-api/README.md

 This project aims to document and open up the API for the canteens at the University of Göttingen, Germany.

-- [ ] Document the official API* to get meal information for all canteens in Göttingen.
+- [ ] Document the official API* to get dishes for all canteens in Göttingen.
 - [ ] Create a Node.js wrapper around the API that returns proper JSON data.
 - [ ] Make it available as a npm package.